Arthritis Care

 Knee arthritis deserves its own spotlight.
 It’s like the lead singer in the arthritis band.

 Treatments range from physical therapy (the vocal warm-ups) to knee braces (the stage costumes).
-In severe cases, there’s joint replacement surgery – think of it as a knee makeover, giving you a chance to hit those high notes again.
+In severe cases, there’s joint replacement surgery performed by an orthopedic surgeon – think of it as a knee makeover, giving you a chance to hit those high notes again.

 Dietary Decisions: Arthritis Treatment Food